kmansoft/apache-http-android/README.md

 # apache-http-android
-Android HTTP client repackaged and fixed up for Android, useful for Android M where it's been removed from the system
+Android HTTP client repackaged and fixed up for Android, useful for Android M where it's been removed from the system.

 **Started with:**